mmckechney/SqlBuildManager/docs/threaded_and_batch_logs.md

 # Log Files Details for Threaded,  Batch and Containers execution

-Whether running a `threaded` or `batch` run, the tooling will create several log files for you reference, auditing and troubleshooting.
+Whether running a `threaded`, `batch` or `container` run, the tooling will create several log files for you reference, auditing and troubleshooting.

 - For a `threaded run` these logs will be located in the current directory or in the path designated by the `--rootloggingpath` argument
 - For a `batch run` the logs will be stored in the Azure Storage account associated with the Batch account.
 You can view the logs in several ways, including the the [Azure portal](http://portal.azure.com), [Azure Batch Explorer](https://azure.github.io/BatchExplorer/) and [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/).
+- For `container` runs on Kubernetes, the logs will be stored in Azure storage that you can access with the  [Azure portal](http://portal.azure.com) or [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/).

 ----